Philosophy

 Recommended: Previous work in PHIL 1000, PHIL 3000, or PHIL 3200

-PHIL 7400: Philosophy of Science
+PHIL 7400: The Nature of Scientific Inquiry

 (cross-leveled with PHIL 4400).
 Why believe the scientific world-view?
 What, if anything, is the scientific method?
 Are today's theories really superior to the past theories?
 Examines contemporary philosophical answers to such questions.